PKGaspi/AsepriteScripts/README.md

 **Usage:**

-Separate your sprite in layers.
-Please, save your sprite in a `.ase` or `.aseprite` file before running the script.
-The name of the layer will be the name of the exported file of that layer.
-The exported `.png` files will be exported in a directory where the original sprite is, with the same name as this one.
-If the sprite has multiple frames, these are exported all as `.png` files with a `_#` suffix, being `#` the frame number.
+Export your sprite layers in separate files.
+Hidden layers are also exported.

+**Options:**

+- *Output directory*: The folder where to export.
+Note that you will specify a file, not a folder.
+This is because Aseprite's API doesn't support folder selection.
+- *File name*: The name of every exported file.
+The possible formatters are:
+-- `{spritename}`: The name of the sprite to export.
+-- `{layername}`: The name of the layer.
+-- `{layergroups}`: The groups the layer is into.
+- *Group separator*: The character used to separate the group names in file name.
+- *Export format*: File format of exported files.
+- *Export scale*: The scale at which to export.
+The resolution of the file will be multiplied by this number.
+Useful for media sharing.
+- *Save sprite*: If checked, the full sprite will be saved in the output directory.

 **Examples:**
+With default options:

-- A layer with name `layer1` will be exported to `sprite_name/layer1.png`.
+- A layer with name `layer1` will be exported as `layer1.png`.
-- A layer with name `layer2` inside a group with name `group1` will be exported to `sprite_name/group1_layer2.png`.
+- A layer with name `layer2` inside a group with name `group1` will be exported as `group1/layer2.png`.

 ### Export Slices